Boards & Commissions

 The purpose of a Foreign Fire Insurance Tax Board is to spend foreign fire insurance tax revenue that is paid by out-of-state insurance companies selling fire insurance in Illinois for the maintenance, use, and benefit of the fire department.

 The Group Care Home Commission reviews all applications for group care homes that do not have a license from a federal, state, or county agency; reviews requests for group care home license renewals; and revokes group care home licenses if necessary.
-Wheaton City Code requires residency within the City limits of Wheaton to be part of Commission.
+Wheaton City Code requires residency within the City limits of Wheaton to be part of the Commission.

 The Historic Commission promotes awareness of Wheaton's history and appreciation for the city’s heritage through preserving historical documents, maintaining city archives, and recommending appropriate historic programs and projects.
-Wheaton City Code requires residency within the City limits of Wheaton to be part of Commission.
+Wheaton City Code requires residency within the City limits of Wheaton to be part of the Commission.

 Since 1972, the City of Wheaton’s Housing Commission has administered a Housing Assistance Program to assist its senior citizens with their housing-related costs.

 The Library Board oversees the operations of the Wheaton Public Library to ensure Wheaton residents receive high-quality services.
-Wheaton City Code requires residency within the City limits of Wheaton to be part of Board.
+Wheaton City Code requires residency within the City limits of Wheaton to be part of the Board.

 The Liquor Control Commission reviews applications and conducts investigations of people or organizations applying for liquor licenses.

 The Planning and Zoning Board reviews and makes recommendations to the City Council regarding zoning changes, variations, and subdivisions of land.

 The Police Pension Fund is created by Illinois state statutes to control and manage the pension fund of the Wheaton Police Department.